wirbel-at-vdr-portal/bitmap-clock/README.md

 It should display the time as hh:mm:ss (eight displays)

-Not yet shure if i that idea may work at all..
+Not yet shure if that idea may work at all..
+I'm just collecting pieces yet.

 Components, which may change:
 * Arduino Nano ESP32 (Nora)